-According to the security infographic above, in 2010, every 15 seconds a home was hit by burglary.
+According to the security infographic below, in 2010, every 15 seconds a home was hit by burglary.
 Fortunately for homeowners there is enough research out there to help you avoid becoming the next victim.
 Below we will take a look at some of the most recent statistics on home burglary including: how robbers prefer to enter homes, what they prefer to steal and when they are most likely to strike.
 We will also offer the top five ways to deter burglars.

 Who is the Average Burglar?